DeltaCamp/notus-api/README.md

 (POST /dapp-user/confirm)
 3. An authenticated dapp or the user themselves can create new notifications for the user:
 (POST /notifications)
+If a notification was created by a dapp-user then it will be tagged as such so that user can CRUD it.

 What is shared: